DaveCaulfield/everything-but-the-gluten/README.md

 - Within the users custom drop down menu are links to:
     - Add a Recipe - allows the user to submit a recipe
     - My Published Recipes - displays all recipes the user has submiited and have been approved.
-    - My Favourite Recipes - displays all recipes the user has saved a s a favourite
+    - My Favourite Recipes - displays all recipes the user has saved as a favourite.
-    - My Pending Recipes - displays all recipes the user has submitted which are still waiting on approval.
+    - My Pending Recipes - displays all recipes the user has submitted which are still awaiting admin approval.
     - Change Password - allows the user to change their password.
     - Sign out - allows the user to sign out.